Forwarding Packets Greedily on the Line: General lower bounds

 \section{General lower bounds}

-We start with a warm-up construction, before presenting the $4/3$ lower bound for any randomized algorithm.
+We start with a warm-up construction before proving the $4/3$ lower bound for randomized algorithms.

-\begin{theorem} Any randomized algorithm has a competitive ratio of at least $6/5$ even with only $k=2$ routers. \end{theorem} \begin{proof} Assume that \alg is a $(6/5-\eps)$-competitive algorithm for some $\eps>0$.
-We give a family of input sequences $\{I_h\}_{h\in\NAT}$.
-The sequence $I_h$ starts with the following packets. \begin{itemize} \item There are $2\nrpackets$ packets released at time $0$ that need to be processed at router $1$.
-We call these packets \emph{short packets}. \item There are $\nrpackets$ packets released at time $\nrpackets$ that need to be processed at routers $1$ and $2$.
-We call these packets \emph{long packets}. \end{itemize}

-Let $y\in[0,\nrpackets]$ be the expected number of long packets that \alg processes on router $1$ before time $2h$.
+\begin{theorem} Any randomized algorithm has a competitive ratio of at least $6/5$ even with only $k=2$ routers. \end{theorem} \begin{proof} We give a family of input sequences $\{I_h\}_{h\in\NAT}$.
+Each sequence $I_h$ begins with the following packets. \begin{itemize} \item At time $0$, $2\nrpackets$ packets are released that need to be processed on router $1$.
+We call these \emph{short packets}. \item At time $\nrpackets$, $\nrpackets$ packets are released that need to be processed on routers $1$ and $2$.
+We call these \emph{long packets}. \end{itemize} Let $y\in[0,\nrpackets]$ be the expected number of long packets that \alg processes on router $1$ before time $2h$.
 The expected maximum flow time among the short packets must be at least $2\nrpackets+y$.
-If no further packets are released, the optimal maximum flow time is $2\nrpackets+1$ by giving preference to the short packets at router $1$.
+If no further packets are released, the optimal maximum flow time is $2\nrpackets+1$, achieved by giving priority to the short packets at router $1$.
 Thus, since \alg is $6/5$-competitive, there must be a constant $a$ such that

 or equivalently, by solving for $y$,